Summary

 Explain

-Go to slide 15.
+Display slide 23.
 Ask students, “If we were to create and display safety posters for hazardous materials we commonly use, what information would we include?”
-List the students’ responses on a whiteboard or projector space.
-Ask the students to consider the sheets they viewed earlier.
-Help them come up with the list as needed.
+Have them consider the sheets they viewed earlier as they think about their answers.
+List the students’ responses on chart paper.
+Help them come up with further ideas as needed.
 What students note here will function as the requirements for students’ final safety posters.

 Extend